 With more than 500,000 hits in 2014, our website is one of the most-visited sites related to hearing loss in the world.
 People find information about hearing aids, hearing loss management, advocacy, cochlear implants and other technology, resources and communication strategies for family and friends.

 Published bimonthly since 1980, this award-winning magazine tells real-life stories of people with hearing loss and their families, informs readers of cutting-edge technology, and provides updates about HLAA’s advocacy efforts to create a better future for people with hearing loss.
 The HLAA e-News of current events and advocacy news complements the magazine.

 Includes the Washington, D.C. area office, state organizations, and local chapters.

-A program to raise awareness about hearing loss, help to eradicate the stigma associated with it and raise funds to provide information and support for people with hearing loss.
-Since 2006, the Walk4Hearing has raised more than $7 million and has become the largest walk program for people with hearing loss taking place in multiple cities across the United States.
-Money raised from the Walk4Hearing is split between the local Walk site’s community and the national organization.
+A walk to raise awareness about hearing loss, help to eradicate the stigma associated with it and raise funds to provide information and support for people with hearing loss.
+Since 2006, the Walk4Hearing has raised more than $9 million and has become the largest walk for people with hearing loss taking place in multiple cities across the United States.
 For more information, visit www.walk4hearing.org.